Nutella Swirled Pumpkin Pie.

 - 1/2 cup heavy cream

-- 1/2 cup dark brown sugar (may also use light brown sugar)
+- 1/2 cup dark brown sugar (or light brown sugar, I prefer dark)

-- 1/2 cup Nutella (or 4 oz melted high quality chocolate)
+- 1/2 cup Nutella, warmed (or 4 oz melted high quality chocolate)

 - In a large bowl, lightly whisk the eggs.
 Add the remaining ingredients (except for the Nutella) and stir to combine.
-Pour the mixture into pie crust, reserving 1/2 cup.
-Mix the reserved cup of pie filling with Nutella.
-Drop spoonfuls of Nutella mixture onto pie, swirling gently with a knife.
+Pour the mixture into pie crust.
+Drop spoonfuls of warmed Nutella (I usually kust stick in the microwave for 30 seconds) onto pie, swirling gently with a knife.
 Do not swirl too much, just lightly.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.